-- 1 Come and see Wycliffe at an Open Morning or book a tour, either in person or virtually. - 2 Complete and send the Registration Form and pay the £100 Registration Fee. - Send copies of your child's two most recent school reports (for those who require additional support, please send your child's most recent Educational Psychologists report). - 4 Sit the online Cognitive Abilities Test assessment to be done under invigilation. - Wycliffe will inform you of the decision regarding an Offer of Place.
+- 1 Come and see Wycliffe at an Open Morning or book a tour, either in person or virtually. - 2 Complete and send the Registration Form and pay the £100 Registration Fee. - Send copies of your child's two most recent school reports (for those who require additional support, please send your child's most recent Educational Psychologists report). - 4 Sit the online Cognitive Abilities Test assessment. - Wycliffe will inform you of the decision regarding an Offer of Place.